Absentee Voting Procedure

 Important Note: States are no longer required to automatically send ballots to voters for an entire election cycle so everyone who wants to vote in U.S. elections from overseas should send in a new Federal Post Card Application in January of each year.

 In which state should I register to vote?

-Most Americans living abroad should be able to vote in U.S. federal elections in 2016.
+Most Americans living abroad should be able to vote in U.S. federal elections.
 Voting is coordinated through state authorities, so overseas voters need a connection of some kind with a U.S. state in order to vote.